 Don’t forget to stop off at the Otumuheke stream on the way.
 This hot water stream is a perfect place to soak in natural hot water and cool of in the river before continuing on into the city.

 The Waitomo area is famous for its limestone caves and glow worms under the ground.
 But you don't have to descend into the caves to experience the natural beauty of the area.
 Beautiful limestone features can also be seen on the surface.
 Our guests who choose not to go on an optional caving adventure, enjoy a walk through some awesome limestone rock formations in the Ruakuri reserve.
 The walk takes you through native fern forests, past some cave entrances, and through a short tunnel before you follow a walkway back to Waitomo village.

 Haruru Falls Walkway

-On arrival to the beautiful Bay of Islands we give you a chance to stretch your legs at the end of the day by walking the 5km track ending at the scenic Haruru falls.
-The walk starts near the Waitangi treaty grounds and takes you along the edge of the Waitangi River through mangroves and beech forest.
-Listen and keep an eye out for bird life such as Fantails, Bellbirds and Cormorants which are common along the trail.
-Eventually you’ll reach the reward at the end, the attractive, horseshoe shaped Haruru Falls where the bus will pick you up for a short drive into camp.
+This is another unmissable walk.
+We think it is good enough to be part of our tour guests' experience on arrival to the beautiful Bay of Islands.
+Our guests get a chance to stretch their legs by walking the 5km track ending at the scenic Haruru falls.
+The walk starts near the Waitangi Treaty Grounds and takes you along the edge of the Waitangi River through mangroves and beech forest.
+Listen and keep an eye out for bird life such as Fantails, Bellbirds and Cormorants, which are common along the trail.
+Eventually you’ll reach the reward at the end, the attractive, horseshoe shaped Haruru Falls.

 5km Gravel Path Easy